 o Your code must be complete and self-contained.

-o I and the TA must be able to run your assignment in a common MATLAB environment.
+o I must be able to run your assignment in a common MATLAB environment.
 If you use special libraries, you must include those with your source, with exact reference to the source where they came from.

 o You must include a proper header in each program file and for each routine; you must follow good software practices you learned in your other courses – this does count in your marks.